 Stocks and shares ISA

 A stocks and shares ISA allows you to invest your money into individual company shares, investment funds, corporate bonds and government bonds.
 But that doesn’t have to mean you are taking lots of risk with your money.
-Investments in a stocks and shares ISA can range from only slightly more risky than cash right up to the very highest levels of risk.
+Investments in a stocks and shares ISA can range from only slightly riskier than cash right up to the very highest levels of risk.
 So don’t let the idea of investing put you off if it’s not something you have considered before.

-Once your money is within a stocks and shares ISA, there is no capital gains tax on profits from investment growth, and no tax on interest earned on bonds or dividend income.
+Once your money is within a stocks and shares ISA, there is no capital gains tax on profits from investment growth and no tax on interest earned on bonds or dividend income.
 Managed by a fund manager and usually available online, there is usually a fee for opening this type of ISA and possible charges for withdrawing or moving your money.
 There is an element of risk here, as your investments may go up and down over time, so this type of ISA should be considered as a long-term strategy (at least 5 years).
 Depending on the provider, you might be able to split your annual allowance between a cash ISA and a stocks and shares ISA.
 To open this type of ISA, you need to be over 18 and resident in the UK.

 Innovative finance ISAs